Python dependencies

 build/flatpak,

-generated with
+generated with build/flatpak/update_deps.py.

-Note, we use a custom flatpak-pip-generator
+The script uses a custom flatpak-pip-generator

-which downloads the compiled
+which downloads the compiled Python packages.

-Python packages.
-The upstream version downloads only the source packages, for
+downloads only source packages, for extra

-build dependencies which have to be installed beforehand.
-Jan 2021 it's much
+need additional build dependencies which have to be installed beforehand.

-easier to install the compiled packages instead of the source packages.
-When
+TL/DR: As of Jan 2021 it's much easier to install the compiled packages instead of the source packages.
+When upstream makes it easier to use source packages we should switch back.

 Updating your local sandbox